switchablenorms/Switchable-Normalization/README.md

 ## Update

-- 2019/3/21: Release distributed training framework、syncbn、syncsn、face recognition framework.
+- 2019/3/21: 2019/3/21: Release distributed training framework and face recognition framework.
+We also release a pytorch implementation of **SyncBN** and **SyncSN** for small batch tasks such as segmentation and detection.
 - 2018/7/27: The pretrained models of ResNet50+SN(8,1) and SN(8,4) have been released.
 These models may help in the finetuning stage when the batch size of a target task is constrained to be small.
 We also release the pretrained models of ResNet101v2+SN that achieves 78.81%/94.16% top-1/top-5 accuracies on ImageNet.
 More pretrained models will be released soon!
 - 2018/7/26: The code for object detection have been released in the repository of [SwitchNorm_Detection](https://github.com/switchablenorms/SwitchNorm_Detection).
 - 2018/7/9: We would like to explain the merit behind SN.
 See [html preview](http://htmlpreview.github.io/?https://github.com/switchablenorms/Switchable-Normalization/blob/master/blog_cn/blog_cn.html) or [this blog (in Chinese)](https://zhuanlan.zhihu.com/p/39296570?utm_source=wechat_session&utm_medium=social&utm_oi=70591319113728).